-The journey to government’s digital transformation has been added to Bookmarks.
+The journey to government’s digital transformation has been saved

 The journey to government’s digital transformation